namapu/namapu/README.md

 # NAMAPU: Smart way to take notes and unleash creativity

-### Create new project using Vite

-#Created project in github and used the command line suggestion:
+### Created project in github and used the command line suggestion:
 - echo "# namapu" >> README.md
 - git init
 - git add README.md